-Ahead of Wednesday’s SPFL Trust Trophy Cup draw, the goalkeeper and penalty shootout hero in our victory over Arbroath in the last round, Tom Ritchie, presented our match with Hamilton Accies.
+Ahead of Wednesday’s SPFL Trust Trophy Cup draw, the goalkeeper and penalty shootout hero in our final round victory over Arbroath, Tom Ritchie, previewed our match with Hamilton Accies.
 To watch in full on RedTV, please click here.

 “Before the Arbroath game, we were all together for only a few days.
 It was full of guys who got loaned out and then we were all thrown into one team to go out and play.

 “It was disappointing to concede a goal so late.
 We had defended so well after going past it so it was a kick in the teeth.
 Arbroath had a penalty shootout the week before against St Johnstone, but only one of the takers in that game was playing against us.
 I reviewed it beforehand and studied where they went in this game.
 I just had to go make the stops!

 “Saving the first penalty always helps.
 I have some techniques for saving penalties but I won’t give them away!